-She stopped and glanced up at me, with those flashing eyes and the naive face.
+She stopped and glanced up to me, with that flashing eyes and naive face.
 I patted her head softly with my index finger.
 "Who's a good girl?"
-She sat idle.
+She was just idle.
 I brought a seed in front of her, she grabbed it and started eating.
 "Mochi, your mama is away.
 Daddy is so lonely.
 Mochi, daddy recently read a book called Ecological Studies: Theories and Application.
 Daddy don't understand."
 She glanced at me again.